nataliebrown22/Hello-world/README.md

 ## Program

-#user interactions with if statements
+# user interaction with if statements

-print("Welcome user")
+'print("Welcome user")
 name = input("What would you like to be called, enter a name: ") print("Hello", name), mood = input("How are you doing today, good or bad? ")